CrazyWillBear/MinecraftServerManager/README.md

 - Create a directory structure that both looks cool and operates easily

 ## Requirements:
-- Windows (does not work on Mac or Linux, may add support in future but unlikely)
+- Windows (64-bit prefered) (does not work on Mac or Linux, may add support in future but unlikely)
 - An internet connection
 - Storage space available
 - Java installed (installer will check for this)
-- Command prompt
+- Basic knowledge of Minecraft servers and plugins

 ## Credits
 Many credits are due here.
 For starters: